 that old Fiesta feeling was back!"

 .......
-Well my bitches miracle number 3 happened!
+Well my freinds miracle number 3 happened!
 A hero by the name of Jesse Gullings relayered the pool and it's almost as good as new.
 The Insta posts coming through looked saucy and you guessed it, time to pack up the car again and head back to Buena!
 Luckily the stars aligned for a sweet crew of rippers to show up and test out the new facelift and while calling out tricks can sometimes be detrimental physically and spiritually, could this be the day Francis does the corner air to disaster?
 It's been on his bucket list for a minute and the sweet new makeover could be the boost he needed?

 "Luckily the stars aligned for a sweet crew of rippers to show up